floor12/yii2-module-files/README.md

     ...
 ```

-If `maxFiles` is equal to one, then access to the `floor12\files\models\File` object can be obtained directly from $model-> avatar.
+In case when `'maxFiles' => 1`, model attribute will contain a single `floor12\files\models\File` object.
 For example:
 ```php
 echo Html::img($model->avatar->href)            // the web path to file echo Html::img($model->avatar->hrefPreview)     // the  web path to file preview, if the file is image echo Html::img($model->avatar)                  // __toString of File returns the web path
 ```

-In case `maxFiles` > 1, for multiple file upload, the attribute will contain an array of objects `floor12\files\models\File`:
+If `maxFiles` has 2 or more (multiple file upload), model attribute will contain an array of `floor12\files\models\File` objects.
+-> avatar.

 ```php
 foreach ($model->docs as $doc}
     Html::a($doc->title, $doc->href);
 ```
+### Widget to list all files

-In addition, there is a widget for displaying all files, which makes it possible to view images in the [Lightbox2](https://lokeshdhakar.com/projects/lightbox2/)  gallery and preview the Office files.
-It is also possible to download all the files attached to current model attribute archived in ZIP format.
+In addition, there is a widget for displaying all files, which makes it possible to view images
+in the [Lightbox2](https://lokeshdhakar.com/projects/lightbox2/) gallery and preview files in Office Online.
+It is also possible to download all the files attached to current attribute archived in ZIP format.

  ```php
 echo \floor12\files\components\FilesBlock::widget([